hellonavneet/ng-nmap-js/README.md

 # nmap-js
-Gets a list of devices on the network and their MAC addressess
+Gets a list of devices on the network and their MAC addressess Depending upon the address ranges the call can take a long time, so be patient.
 ## prerequisites ##

 nmap must be installed and the installed location must be added to the system PATH variable.